donohoe/content/posts/iphone-ios-setup-for-kids.md

             * Memories
                 * Set "Allow Notifications" to _Off_
     * Government Alerts
       Decide if you want to do this.
-In a decade I've found them annoying and irrelevent.
+In a decade I've found them annoying and irrelevant.
       * Turn AMBER Alerts: _Off_
       * Emergency Alerts: _Off_
     * Siri Suggestions: